AI workflows built to scale

 Process mapping

-I identify the manual workflow with the highest automation ROI — not the easiest one to automate, but the one where automation creates the most business value.
+I identify the manual workflow with the highest automation ROI: not the easiest to automate, but the one where automation creates the most business value.
 We map inputs, decision points, quality gates, and handoffs.

 Agent architecture